harmatiuk/harmatiuk/README.md

 * 🚀 Design and implement scalable, reliable ETL/ELT pipelines
 * 🧰 Build data transformations with dbt, Spark and Beam
-* ☁️ Deploy and orchestration on GCP & AWS (Dataflow, BigQuery, DataProc)
+* ☁️ Deploy and orchestration on GCP (Composer, Dataflow, BigQuery, DataProc) & AWS (EMR, Redshift, MWAA, Firehose)
-* 🔁 Orchestration with Airflow (Astronomer certified) and CI/CD automation
 * 🛠️ APIs with FastAPI to expose data and integrations

 ---